MrKumaran/MINI-Projects/Personal GPT/README.md

 ## How to run:
 Step 1 : Open command prompt(Windows) or terminal(Linux, macOS) based on your OS
-Step 2 : Type command ollama serve on command prompt(Windows) or terminal(Linux, macOS) based on your OS
+Step 2 : use command '''ollama serve''' on bash
-Step 3 : you can use python IDE or you can run it on terminal itself.
+Step 3 : you can use python IDE or you can run it on bash itself.
 It's your choice.
 Step 4(IDE) : Open python GPT.py file on python IDE and run the file on IDE.
-Step 4(Terminal) : Open terminal and navigate to Directory where you cloned this repository using cd command.
+Step 4(bash) : Open terminal and navigate to Directory where you cloned this repository using cd command.
-                    then based on your python version use command python3 GPT.py or python GPT.py
+                    then based on your python version use command '''python3 GPT.py''' or '''python GPT.py'''
 Step 5 : after running the python file.
 Open any browser and search for http://127.0.0.1:5000
-step 6 : Enjoy GPT on your local machine
+step 6 : Enjoy offline genAI on your local machine
-Step 7 : To exit stop python file and ollama using control+c on all OS(terminal)
+Step 7 : To exit stop python file and ollama using control+c on bash

+Tips: If you're not going to use this GenAI, I would recommend restarting your PC since it will clear pipelines and caches.